amamel/banano-node-docker/readme.md

 ## Prerequisites

-To ensure that the script runs smoothly, please make sure you have Docker and Docker Compose installed on your system.
-If either of these dependencies is missing, the script will attempt to install them automatically for you.
+Docker and Docker Compose are required, if either of these are missing, the script will attempt to install them automatically for you.

 ## Usage